sanjatkanjilal/hospital_onset_infection_analyses/README.md

 ### Data Files
 1. `final_dataset_for_models.csv`

-    **Description:** The final data ready for running conditional logistic regression (CLR) and XGBoost models for environmental-level and patient-level analyses
+    **Description:** The final data ready for running conditional logistic regression (CLR) and XGBoost models for environmental and patient analyses

     **Key Columns:**
+    - `match`: The type of matching algorithm (environmental vs patient analysis)
-    - `run` : The name of organism infection for the sample.
+    - `run` : The name of target pathogen
-    - `group` : Whether the sample is classified as control or case in the matched study.
+    - `group` : Flag for control or case
     - `[abx]_0_60` : Prior number of *abx* courses used in the prior 60 days.
     - `[organism]_cp` : Calculated *organism* colonization pressure for the sample.
     - `elix_index_mortality` : Calculated elixhauser index for the sample.